monster-js/monster-js/docs/main-concept/list-rendering.md

 In this example:
 * `v:for-track-by="id"` uses the id property of each item to uniquely identify it.
-* The DOM updates efficiently when the array changes because Weco JS tracks items by their `id`.
+* The DOM updates efficiently when the array changes because Monster JS tracks items by their `id`.

 If no `v:for-track-by` is provided, the framework will default to tracking items by their index, which may be sufficient for simple arrays without unique properties.